23 Beekman Place: Early history

+A Historic Landmarks Preservation Center Cultural Medallion at 23 Beekman Place honors the residence of Cornell and McClintic from 1921 to 1952.

 23 Beekman Place was constructed in the 1860s, like the surrounding townhouses, and originally contained a stoop in front of it.
 According to the Department of City Planning, the building was completed c.
 1869.
 Maria L. Higgins owned the town house until 1906, when she sold it to Charles P. Schmid, secretary of the Schaefer Brewing Company.
 Either Schmid or Higgins eliminated the stoop from the original structure and divided the townhouse into two apartments.
 Schmid and his family lived in the building in the 1910s, as did Roger Howson (later chief librarian at Columbia University) and his family.
 Schmid died at his home in 23 Beekman Place in 1911.
 His widow mortgaged the property in 1915 to Rudolph J. Schaefer, head of the Schaefer Brewing Company.